richwynmorris/LS180/sql_revision_notes.md

     A relational database management system.
 They allow us to create, interact, modify and remove tables that exist within a database.

 - What does SQL stand for?
-What is its purpose?
+What is it used for?

-    SQL stands for Structured Query Language and is the programming language that is used to interact with relational databases.
+    SQL stands for Structured Query Language and is a special purpose, declarative programming language that is used to interact with, and manipulate relational databases.

 - How is SQL different in its programming language to Ruby?